Child Proceedings Lawyers in Italy

 - - the emotional bond between the child and the parents.

-The matrimonial home is allocated to the parent who also retain custody of the children until they become independent but full ownership of the family home will be transferred to the original owner as soon as the children become independent.
-Alternatively, if the matrimonial home is jointly owned, after the children become independent, it is normally sold and the proceeds shared between the spouses.
+The matrimonial home is allocated to the parent who also retains custody of the children until they become independent but full ownership of the family home will be transferred to the original owner as soon as the children become independent.
+Alternatively, if the matrimonial home is jointly owned after the children become independent, it is normally sold and the proceeds shared between the spouses.

 If you require further information or advice from our team of specialist family lawyers in the International Family Law Group, please contact a member of our Client Relations Team by: